 Check the HMRC list of car derived vans and combi vans

 Remember that vehicle specifications change so the list may not be up to date.
 If you're in any doubt you can contact the HMRC VAT Helpline (0300 200 3700) for guidance.

-If you would like more advice on the tax treatment and advantages of using cars and vans in your business, contact Connected Accounting.
+If you are in the St Albans area and would like more advice on the tax treatment and advantages of using cars and vans in your business, contact Connected Accounting.